Glossary

 Jaro-Winkler similarity

-A string similarity score (0-1) that favors matches with identical prefixes — well-suited to person and company names.
+A string similarity score (0 to 1) that favors matches with identical prefixes.
+Well-suited to person and company names where typos rarely occur at the start.

 L